ymlai87416/CarND-Semantic-Segmentation/README.md

 |frozen graph|~5 frames/s|
 |optimized graph|~5 frames/s|

+As the image is processed by CPU before it is sent to GPU for inference, CPU may become the bottleneck of inference rate.
-As there are CPU processing between frames, so the frame rate may be increase if both CPU and GPU process run in parallel.
+The throughput could be improved if both CPU and GPU process run in parallel.

 ## Run

-As training of neural network is time consuming, hence the training script `main.py` accepts parameters from command line.
+As neural network training is time-consuming, it is better for `main.py` script to work on a task once at a time.

-For training, run the following command
+For training the neural network, run the following command

 ```
 python main.py train OR python main.py
 ```

-For generate test set annotated image, run the following command
+For generate labeled images of test set, run the following command
 ```
 python main.py test kitti OR python main.py test cityscapes
 ```
+The resulting images are stored under `./run`

-For generate test set annotated video, run the following command
+For generate labeled video, run the following command
 ```
 python main.py video <input video path> <output video path> <top> <left> <bottom> <right>
 ```

-The script accept the input video name and the output path, and also a rectangle representing the Region of interest (ROI), best to have dimension near 576 x 160, ROI is drawn as a blue rectangle in the output video.
+The script accepts a file-path of an input video and the output file-path, and also a rectangle representing the Region of interest (ROI).
+It is best to have the dimension of ROI nears to the multiple of 576 x 160, ROI is drawn as a blue rectangle in the output video.

 Here is an example.
 ```